renebarto/baremetal/doc/tutorials/20-gpio.md

 Let's try to do something useful with the rotary switch.
 We use a value which starts at 0, if we rotate clockwise we increment the value, if we rotate counter clockwise we decrement, and if the switch is push down, we print the value.

+In fact, let's make it even more fancy.
+If we press and hold the switch button for 2 seconds, let's automatically perform a reboot.
+This means the main loop will simply be waiting for an interrupt to happen, and check whether we need to reboot.

 Update the file `code/applications/demo/src/main.cpp`

 ```cpp